-Nimona Movie Reviewed by Andrew Booth I have to confess, when my flatmate suggested that we spend the evening watching a kids' animated film on Netflix, I wasn't exactly expecting worldbuilding genius.
+Nimona Movie Reviewed by Andrew Booth

+I have to confess, when my flatmate suggested that we spend the evening watching a kids' animated film on Netflix, I wasn't exactly expecting worldbuilding genius.
 However, Nimona quickly proved my low estimate of it wrong, almost within the first ten minutes.

-Within the first half of the film, the introduction of a casted and closed society-but one which is queer-accepting, a nice point of difference from several similar ideas in fiction-an overly involved administration on the city's defense force/police service, and some very interesting and innovative ideas behind weaponry and mechanisms that combine modern surveillance techniques and medieval combat, all give us plenty to bite on as a worldbuilding enthusiasts, and the film walks the fine line between information overload and giving the world proper depth exceedingly well.
+Within the first half of the film, the introduction of a casted and closed society-but one which is queer-accepting, a nice point of difference from several similar ideas in fiction-an overly involved administration on the city's defense force/police service, and some very interesting and innovative ideas behind weaponry and mechanisms that combine modern surveillance techniques and medieval combat, all give us plenty to bite on as a worldbuilding enthusiasts. and the film walks the fine line between information overload and giving the world proper depth exceedingly well.

 While it's not without its worldbuilding holes (is anything?) it makes for a thoroughly enjoyable (and educational) watch, and even though the plot is somewhat traditional there's enough twists and turns to make things interesting.

-Greedfall Video Game Reviewed by Teddyberserker by the small French studio Spiders (Steelrising, Technomancer).
-Inspired by Baroque art from 17th Century Europe and the colonization efforts of the Age of Sail, the game sees a merchant protagonist travel to the newly discovered island of Teer Fradee where, along with a diverse collection of companions, they navigate complex sociopolitical of competing structures colonists and the island's many native tribes.
-This new world teems with original flora and fauna, lands where protective spirits maintain balance, and complex native cultures to explore.
-While the European-inspired more colonial nations will be explored in the game's sequel (scheduled for 2024), their settlements on Teer Fradee provide plenty of visual worldbuilding, giving each a distinct identity in a setting aesthetic not often explored.
-To top it all off, the player is given frequent opportunities to resolve conflicts with violence, diplomacy, or cunning providing a morally flexible perspective on a morally black subject.
+Greedfall Video Game Reviewed by Teddyberserker

+Greedfall is a 2019 video game by the small French studio Spiders (Steelrisina.
+Technomancer).
+Inspired by Baroque art from 17th Century Europe and the colonization efforts of the Age of Sail, the merchant game sees а protagonist travel to the newly discovered island of Teer Fradee where, along with a diverse collection of compannavigate ions, they the complex sociopolitical competing structures of colonists and the island's many native tribes.
+This new world teems with original flora fauna. lands where and protective spirits maintain balance, and complex native cultures to explore.
+While the European-inspired more nations will colonial be explored in the game's sequel (scheduled for 2024), their settlements on Teer Fradee provide plenty of visual worldbuilding, giving each a distinct identity in a setting aesthetic not often explored.
+To top it all off, the player is given frequent opportunities to resolve conflicts with diplomacy, violence. or cunning providing a morally flexible perspective on a morally black subject.

-Templin Institute Online Resource Reviewed by MasterThief In terms of good worldbuilding resources, I will put in a plug for the Templin Institute.
-Marc, the "man behind the curtain," produces a number of Youtube videos exploring elements of sci-fi, fantasy, and horror alternate the worlds.
-The main channel has both short vignettes about nations, factions, people, technologies, etc. and longerform content-everything from how to build a space navy to how to design a kickass flag.
-Templin Direct has short 1minute videos for the lowattention crowd, but no less well done, everything from the best cover career for a spy in Star Wars to why you never want to see an "X" painted on your door.
+Templin Institute Online Resource Reviewed by MasterThief

+In terms of good worldbuilding resources, I will put in a plug for the Templin Institute.
+Marc, the "man behind the curtain," produces a number of Youtube videos exploring elements of sci-fi, fantasy, and horror alternate worlds.
+The main channel has both short vignettes about factions, people, nations, technologies, etc. and longercontent-everything form from how to build a space navy to how to design a kickass flag.
+Templin Direct has short 1minute videos for the lowattention crowd, but no less well done, everything from the best cover career for a spv in Star Wars to why you never want to see an "X" painted on your door.
 Templin also has a Twitch channel with a focus on grand strategy games.
 (Full Disclosure: I am a supporter of the institute and one of Marc's Twitch moderators.)

-Magic the Gathering: Lorwyn Trading Card Game Reviewed by Braken Magic the Gathering is well known by fans of fantasy for its gameplay complex and extended universe.
+Magic the Gathering: Lorwyn Trading Card Game Reviewed by Braken

+Magic the Gathering is well known by fans of fantasy for its complex gameplay and extended universe.
 Each new set of cards is a new chapter of this ever-extending story, often introducing a new plane (a new world) with its own worldbuilding, rules, game mechanics, and links to the overarching universe.